-Your school is taking part in the Institute for Teaching's Transforming Teaching TLIF project.
-This project has is funded by the Department for Education (DfE) through its Teaching and Leadership Innovation Fund (TLIF), a three-year investment programme, which supports high-quality professional development for teachers and school leaders in the areas and schools in England that need it most.
+Your school is taking part in the Institute for Teaching's Transforming Teaching project.
+This project is funded by the Department for Education (DfE) through its Teaching and Leadership Innovation Fund (TLIF), a three-year investment programme, which supports high-quality professional development for teachers and school leaders in the areas and schools in England that need it most.
 The programme aims to improve the outcomes of children and young people, thereby making a significant contribution towards tackling social mobility.

 The objectives of the evaluation are to:

 - assess the effectiveness of the fund overall and the individual projects that have received funding